-Boy accidentally hanged himself on rope swing, inquest hears
+Boy accidentally hanged himself on rope, inquest hears

 - Published